Most of us are familiar with the term ‘emotional eating.’

 Maybe that’s exactly what you need.

-If you aren’t having enough fun in your life, then you may be joy eating to compensate and it could be causing excess weight, which you can easily lose by scheduling more fun into your day and treating it like your new love affair.
+If you aren’t having enough fun, then you may be joy eating to compensate, which means that you can easily lose weight by making the time to add more joy to your life.